barvian/thesis/paper.md

 ##### Relax tab

 This tab represents the second core feature from the section above.
 Because of its importance, this tab is selected by default when the user launches the application (except in certain situations).
+The background color of this tab is a vibrant blue, chosen for its relaxing properties {% include c.html r=4 %} and to distinguish between the lighter blue of the Learn tab.

 {% include f.html f=24 align="right" %}

 There are two UI elements on this screen: a notification icon at the top and a mood picker in the middle.
-The icon was placed in the top because this seemed to align with Apple's placement of similar controls, as seen with the icon in Reminders.app ({% include fr.html f=24 %}).
+The icon was placed at the top because the tab bar occupies the bottom (an iOS convention) and because this seemed to align with Apple's placement of similar controls, as seen with the "Scheduled" icon in Reminders.app ({% include fr.html f=24 %}).
+When tapped ({% include fr.html f=22 %}), this icon opens the view in {% include fr.html f=23 %}, which lets the user toggle the daily relaxation reminder and change its time.
+Changes to these settings are saved automatically, so this view can be dismissed by tapping anywhere else on the screen.

 <div class="c-flow">
 	<div class="c-flow__item">